kellnerd/userscript-bundler/README.md

 8. Now you can execute your build script: `node build.js`

-	It will create bundled versions of all your userscripts in the `dist/` folder and add a section to the README for each script.
+	It will create bundled versions of all your userscripts in the `outputPath` folder and add a section to the README for each script.

 	In case you have created an identically named bookmarklet, it will be included in the same section, all other bookmarklets have separate sections after the userscript sections.